LLM Security Checklist

 - Control access to vector stores and embedding pipelines.

-AI Agent Checklist
+AI Agent and MCP Checklist

 - Apply least privilege and structured tool inputs.